-Let's be honest: No matter how many ways you try to spin it, alcohol isn't exactly a "healthy" choice.
-Sure, studies suggest red wine has cognitive and cholesterol benefits and that moderate consumption can be good for you, but drinking puts pressure on your liver and metabolism—which is not ideal if you're partaking in a low-carb meal plan like the keto diet.
+Let's be honest: No matter how many ways you try to spin it, alcohol isn't exactly a healthy choice.
+Sure, studies suggest that red wine has cognitive and cholesterol benefits and that moderate consumption can be good for you, but drinking puts pressure on your liver and metabolism, which is not ideal if you're partaking in a low-carb meal plan like the keto diet.

-Other options include sauvignon blanc, pinot grigio, and chardonnay.
-Ready to see which wines you can drink in moderation while on a low-carb diet?
+Champagne is relatively low in carbohydrates, as is sauvignon blanc, pinot grigio, and chardonnay.
+Ready to see which wines you can enjoy while on a low-carb diet?
 We've rounded up the best varieties to sip and savor.

 Fashion designer Rebecca Minkoff teamed up with Chandon to design this party-appropriate metallic bottle, which contains the brand's classic brut.

-This sparkling drop is dry and light bodied withing tasting notes of grass, green apple, and guava.
+This sparkling drop is dry and light-bodied with notes of grass, green apple, and guava.

 Coming in at second place is sauvignon blanc.
-If you'd rather avoid bubbles, this is the best still white wine to order based on carbohydrate content alone.
-After all, a glass of sauvignon blanc only contains about 3.8 grams of carbohydrates per serving.
+If you'd rather avoid bubbles, this is the best white wine to order based on carbohydrate content.
+A glass of sauvignon blanc only contains about 2.7 grams of carbohydrates per serving.

 With bright citrus aromas and layers of peach and melon, this fresh sauvignon blanc is among our favorites.